The 20 Best Antisynthetase Syndrome Doctors Near Me in Durham, NC

 Offers Telehealth

 As a rheumatologic, I care for people living with a range of autoimmune conditions.
 As Director of the Duke Lupus Clinic and Duke Lupus Registry, I specialize in systemic lupus erythematosus (SLE) and lupus related conditions.
 I was drawn to the field of rheumatology because of the complex, multi-system nature of autoimmune diseases and the many exciting advances in immune therapies.
 Rheumatology is a field where the most important part of my visit is listening and understanding my patients' journey.
 I work alongside an exceptional group of physicians, nurses, pharmacists, students, researchers, and staff.
 Together, our goal is to provide compassionate, comprehensive and state-of-the-art care for people living with lupus.
 Outside of clinic, I enjoy biking, running, and spending time with my family.
 Dr. Rogers is rated as an Experienced provider by MediFind in the treatment of Antisynthetase Syndrome.
-Her top areas of expertise are Cutaneous Lupus Erythematosus (CLE), Systemic Lupus Erythematosus (SLE), Lupus Nephritis, and Discoid Lupus Erythematosus (DLE).
+She is also highly rated in 16 other conditions, according to our data.
+Her clinical expertise encompasses Cutaneous Lupus Erythematosus (CLE), Systemic Lupus Erythematosus (SLE), Lupus Nephritis, and Discoid Lupus Erythematosus (DLE).
+Dr. Rogers is board certified in American Board Of Internal Med, Rheumatology.

 Experienced in Antisynthetase Syndrome